spectrocloud/librarium/content/docs/12.5-vertex/60-system-management/05-enable-non-fips-settings/09-allow-cluster-import.md

 # Overview

-You can allow tenant users to import Kubernetes clusters that were not deployed through Palette, including some that *are not* or are only *partially* FIPS-compliant.
-Palette VerteX uses icons to indicate FIPS compliance status or when FIPS compliance cannot be confirmed.
+You can allow tenant users to import Kubernetes clusters that were not deployed through Palette, including some that *are not* FIPS compliant or are only *partially* compliant.
+Prior to enabling cluster import, the **Import Cluster** option is not available.

+Palette VerteX displays icons next to clusters to indicate their FIPS compliance status or when FIPS compliance cannot be confirmed.
 To learn about icons that Palette VerteX applies, refer to [FIPS Status Icons](/vertex/fips-status-icons).

 # Prerequisites